-South African runner Oscar Pistorius returned to the witness stand in his murder trial Thursday, as prosecutors tried to portray him as self-centered in his relationship with girlfriend, Reeva Steenkamp.
+South African runner Oscar Pistorius returned to the witness stand Thursday, as prosecutors tried to portray him as self-centered in his relationship with girlfriend, Reeva Steenkamp.

 "The word 'I'm sorry I killed her' is not there.
 You're sorry that you have to think of them, you're sorry for their pain and sorrow, but you're not sorry that you killed their daughter; it's not in there."

 "I'm terribly sorry that I took the life of their daughter, my lady."

 Pistorius said he did not have the chance to meet with Steenkamp's family, and that he believed they would not want to talk to him.